-AZ- Most of Kokoko! are from The Democratic of Congo; Kinsaha.
-Debruit, you are from France, how did you meet and how did Kokoko! form?
+AZ- Most of Kokoko! are from The Democratic of Congo; Kinsaha and Debruit, you are from France, how did you meet and how did Kokoko! form?

 Boms: We met in 2016, thanks to a film director called Renauld Barrett.
 He was making a film called System K presented at Berlin Film Festival, it will be released in November.
-It’s about performers, contemporary art and in general, the cultural scene of Kinshasa.
+It’s about performance art, contemporary art and in general, the cultural scene of Kinshasa.

 Boms: All of us were making music on our own.
 In Kokoko! on the musical side there are 3 entities.
-Myself; and the people from my neighbourhood, Gwaka.
-We create music instruments, inventing and making them from recyclable parts, metal, plastic and… all kinds of things.
-Makara is from another area called, Lingwala.
+Myself and the people from my neighbourhood, Gwaka; we create music instruments, inventing and making them from recyclable parts, metal, plastic and, well all kinds of things.
+Makara is from another area called Lingwala.
 Makara is a singer and performer and he has a group of around 50 dancers.
-He performers in public rehearsals for 6 hours each night…apart from Mondays!
-He was already singing on electronic loops and playing around with feedback and stuff like that before we started to work together.
+He performers in public rehearsals for 6 hours each night, apart from Mondays!
+He was already singing on electronic loops and playing around with feedback and stuff like that, before we started to work together.

 Debruit: And I am Debruit; I make electronic music, I am ‘an electronic producer.’

 AZ- How many people are a part of Kokoko! ?

 Debruit: It’s quite open really, people tend to gravitate around the events, but if we count Makara’s dancers alone, that’s already perhaps 50.
 Other performers perhaps between 15 and 30, video makers perhaps 3 or 4 and musicians and singers, maybe another 20 or 15.